Our Passion, Our Community Service in Decatur

 “Fill the Waiting Room” Every Holiday Season

-When we fill our waiting room up with donated pet food between Thanksgiving and Christmas, everyone who walks into our hospital can see the potential impact of donations.
+When we fill our waiting room up with donated pet food between Thanksgiving and Christmas, everyone who walks into our animal hospital can see the potential impact of donations.
 In 2016, we collected over 2000 pounds of food, which was donated to the Decatur Catholic Charities food pantry.
-At Fairview, we realize many people are in need, especially during the holidays.
+At Fairview Hospital for Animals, we realize many people are in need, especially during the holidays.
 If we can help families feed their pets, it’s less likely these pets end up in local animal shelters.
 We call our annual food drive “Fill the Waiting Room,” but we will happily shop for you if you’re unable to bring in a bag or two of pet food.
 Simply make a cash donation or donate your favorite cat or dog food.
 After all, community services are for “our” community and “Fill the Waiting Room” helps prevent pet homelessness in Decatur.

 Preventing Pet Homelessness in Many Ways